Gleoman/Makers-cloud-engineer-exercise/README.md

 **Conclusion**

-I decided to choose the first option of Ruby, Ruby-on-Rails and Heroku on the basis that this package was the one that I was most familiar with and would allow me to progress to the MVP in the most efficient fashion possible, then freeing up more time to concentrate on refining and refactoring the code.
+I decided to choose the first option of Ruby, Ruby-on-Rails and Heroku on the basis that it was the package that I was most familiar with and that would allow me to progress to the MVP in the most efficient fashion possible, then freeing up more time to concentrate on refining and refactoring the code.
 On that final point, I was also mindful of the possibility, should I have sufficient time, of re-articulating the design in any of the other options, both as a learning process and out of simple curiosity.

 ---